The largest Wealden iron works

 In 1596 the furnace was owned by Sir Thomas Waller, and leased to John Iden and Robert Pothill.

-The furnace was leased by Thomas Browne in 1604 and later transferred to his son, John Browne, who held the office of King’s Gunfounder from 1615 to 1681.
+The furnace was leased by Thomas Browne in 1604 and later transferred to his son, John Browne, who succeeded from his father the office of King’s Gunfounder from 1619 to 1681.
 Some 200 men were employed at the furnace in 1613.

-The principal foreign purchasers of English guns were the Dutch, during the war of liberation from the Spanish yoke in the later part of the sixteenth century.
-Such purchases continued in the seventeenth century, when the Dutch Navy continually increased in size and, importance, so that Holland became the principal maritime power.
+The principal foreign buyers of English guns were the Dutch, during the war of liberation from Spain in the later part of the sixteenth century.
+Purchases by the Dutch continued in the seventeenth century with the expansion of the Dutch Navy and Holland emerging as a principal maritime power.

 No effort was spared by the Dutch to procure cast-iron guns manufactured in England; for example, in the years 1615 to 1618 they were purchasing half the produce of John Browne’s gunfoundry at Horsmonden in Kent.
 He employed two hundred men (a very considerable number in this early period), to use his own words, ‘the Dutch havinge bargained with him to take of all that the English doe not buy’; the number of guns ready for transportation from the works to Holland amounted to six hundred during those years.